aktugchelekche/School_Dictrict_Analysis-/README.md

 * Updated district summary.
 * Updated the school summary.
-* Updated the top 5 and bottom 5 performing schools,based on the overall passing rate.
 * Updated the average math score for each grade level from each school .
 * Updated the average reading score for each grade level from each school .
 * Updated the scores by school spending per student .